LumitoLuma/ProgramOverflow/README.md

 [![Download](https://lumitoluma.github.io/images/Download.png)](https://lumitoluma.github.io/ProgramOverflow/Downloads/ProgramOverflow1.1.exe)

 ## Acknowledgements:
-Thanks a lot to Endermanch for making those amazing videos that helped me to learn mor about computing and for the first version of ProgramOverflow.
-You can visit his github in the next link [github.com/endermanch](https://github.com/endermanch), his youtube in this link [youtube.com/endermanch](https://www.youtube.com/endermanch) and the download his ProgramOverflow [here](https://dl.malwat.ch/software/ProgramOverflow.zip) (Passowrd: mysubsarethebest).
+Thanks a lot to Endermanch for making those amazing videos that helped me to learn more about computing and for the first version of ProgramOverflow.
+You can visit his github in the next link [github.com/endermanch](https://github.com/endermanch), his youtube in this link [youtube.com/endermanch](https://www.youtube.com/endermanch) and the download his ProgramOverflow [here](https://dl.malwat.ch/software/ProgramOverflow.zip) (Password: mysubsarethebest).

 And for you for using my software!